 especially in the delicate translucence of both.]

-ceramic is also named for a place—the island of Majorca,
+ceramic is also named for a place, the island of

-a major port where ships stopped on their way to Italy
+Majorca, a major port where ships stopped on their way

-enamels and fired at relatively low temperatures, then
+glazed with tin-oxide enamels and fired at relatively

 There are many examples in Naples of decorative majolica (maiolica in Italian).
 Two well-known artistic examples are the majolica courtyard of the church of Santa Chiara (see link and top photo) and the Garden of Eden floor mosaic in the Church of San Michele in the town of Anacapri on the island of Capri.
 There are, as well, countless other examples in Naples of majolica as decorative tiles, wall and floor murals, church domes, and statues and figurines used for serious settings in churches and Christmas manger scenes as well as for mundane uses such as apothecary jars and in restaurants and private homes.
 Important centers of local majolica production in Renaissance Italy were Orvieto, Florence, Bologna, and Faenza (among others in central Italy), Palermo and Caltagirone in Sicily, and a number of localities in Campania near Naples.
 (Faenza has also given us the synonym, faience, for majolica.)
 Some of the Italian production was so prized that Arab merchants bought it for their markets in the eastern Mediterranean.